axtstar/asta4e/README.md

 )
 ```

-- get bind date from Excel
+- get bind data from Excel

   The function needs 2 Excel files, first template Excel contains ${}.
 Second is data Excel file which contains data as exact same location as template Excel file.